 - Green Tea Press

 ‘Publisher of How to Think Like a Computer Scientist : Learning with Python.
-How to Think… is a Free textbook available under the GNU Free Documentation License.
 Readers are Free to copy and distribute the text’.

 - How To Design Programs

 An Introduction To Programming and Computing.
-‘This introduction to programming places computer science in the core of a liberal arts education.
+‘Places computer science in the core of a liberal arts education.
 Unlike other introductory books, it focuses on the program design process.
-This approach fosters a variety of skills - critical reading, analytical thinking, creative synthesis, and attention to detail - that are important for everyone, not just future computer programmers.
-All the book’s support materials are available for Free on the Web.
-The Web site includes the environment, teacher guides, exercises for all levels, solutions, and additional projects’.
+Includes the environment, teacher guides, exercises for all levels, solutions, and additional projects’.
 MIT, 2003 version.

-Nils Nilsson, Stanford University.
-Available online via chapters, or a full PDF download.
-2005.
+Stanford University.
+Available as a full PDF download.